titanml/helm-charts/charts/takeoff/README.md

 Where `<APPLICATION_NAME>` should be replaced with the application name defined in the top level `applications` key.

 ### Integration with Keda Operator
 It is necessary to have a working installation of the [Keda](https://keda.sh/docs/2.16/concepts/) chart for the integration to work.
-See the [takeoff-system](https://github.com/titanml/helm-charts/tree/main/charts/takeoff-system)
+See the [takeoff-system](https://github.com/titanml/helm-charts/tree/main/charts/takeoff-system) chart for a single chart that provides all of the dependencies for takeoff to run at full functionality.

 The chart will try to deploy `ScaledObject` objects for integration with Keda installations.